 On your website, use TEL tags so customers can easily call you from their mobile devices.
 If you are available 24 hours a day for emergencies, make sure you clearly include that on your website and in the company bio or description fields on your social media accounts as well.

 While disasters and water damage are everyday occurrences for you, this is likely new territory for your customers.
-They might be frustrated or emotional, so be patient.
+Most customers dealing with a loss are frustrated or emotional, so be patient.
 Try to show compassion for their situation and reassure them that you will guide them through the process.

 Remember that your customers aren’t experts.
 They may use the wrong terms or give confusing descriptions.
 Stay calm, use the simplest terms possible, and answer their questions as honestly as you can.
 Never be afraid to say you can’t answer a question until you can evaluate the situation in person.

-Customers may be hesitant to make a commitment even in an emergency situation, so offer to come out for a no risk estimate.
-A free estimate works best in our experience, but clearly outline fees if you choose to charge.
+Surprisingly, some customers are often hesitant to make a commitment even in an emergency situation.
+The best way to handle this is to offer an on-site risk-free estimate.
+A free estimate works best in our experience, but clearly outline fees if you charge for estimates.
 Ideally, you want to arrive within thirty minutes, faster if possible.
 You are likely to lose the job to another company if you aren’t available to come out quickly.

 One of the most common phone mistakes you can make is giving an estimate over the phone.
 It’s understandable that customers will want an estimate before you begin work, but there is no way you can make an accurate assessment without inspecting the situation first.
 If they want you to give an estimate before going out, they are probably just price shopping.